javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/01-mutation-observer/article.md

 There are other situations when a third-party script adds something into our document, and we'd like to detect, when it happens, to adapt our page, dynamically resize something etc.

-`MutationObserver` allows to implement this.
+`MutationObserver` allows us to implement this.

 ## Usage for architecture

-There are also situations when `MutationObserver` is good from architectural standpoint.
+There are also situations when `MutationObserver` is good from an architectural standpoint.

 Let's say we're making a website about programming.
 Naturally, articles and other materials may contain source code snippets.

-Such snippet in an HTML markup looks like this:
+Such a snippet in an HTML markup looks like this:

 ```html
 ...